tathyagarg/pyesoifier/README.md

-# PyObfs
+# PyEsoifier
-A simple python script to obfuscate your python code.
+A simple python script to esotericify your python code.

 **Contrary to popular belief, using an obfuscator does not prevent your code from theft or reverse engineering.
 It only makes it harder to read.
-If someone really cared enough about your code to steak it, an obfuscator will not stop them.**
+If someone really cared enough about your code to steal it, an obfuscator will not stop them.**
 So, this project is just for fun and educational purposes.
 It shows you how you can push python to its limits.

 ## Structure